vlytsus/boot-jms/README.md

 ##################################
 ```
 As you see operation "transactional/with_clone/create" inserts 2 records.
 It will be used later to demonstrate data rollback.
-Now let's modify our queries to avoid sending username (which is required)
+Now let's modify our queries to not provide any usernames for new users.
+Which should lead database insertion errors because field username must not be null.

 * http://localhost:8081/users/transactional/create
 * http://localhost:8081/users/transactional/with_clone/create
 * http://localhost:8081/users/all

 All create operations are failed and no data inserted into database.
-Even method "transactional/with_clone/create" not inserted "_clone" user because another query failed and made rollback.
+Even method "transactional/with_clone/create" has not stored user record with username "_clone".
+Becasue second insert with null username causes exception and rollback of whole transaction together with inserted "_clone" user.
-However, messages were processed by JMS.
+However, despite database state was rolled back, messages were processed by JMS.
 Because Spring local transactions have no influence on JMS consumer.

 ```
  ##################################